Michael J. Young President/CEO

 MFA, NYU Tisch School of the Arts; BA, Dartmouth College.
 Russian film scholar.
 Consulted on Spike Lee’s 25th Hour.
 Director of feature film The Karaoke King.

-Sonny Calderon Vice President of Academic Affairs
+Sonny Calderon VP Academic Affairs/CAO

 MFA in Screen and Television Writing, USC.
 BA in Communications, University of Michigan.
 As co-founder, writer, and producer at Impressionista Films, created and produced award-winning branded entertainment for clients such as Hilary Duff, Miller Beer, DKNY, Ford Motor Company, Macy’s, DirecTV, and Martha Stewart.